-- Apply the scientific method to analyze the natural world. - Explain the difference between a scientific theory and "theories" in everyday life. - Evaluate the science supporting scientific concepts and compare them to how they are depicted in social media and news. - Analyze and articulate the controversies surrounding certain scientific topics. - Analyze how media contribute to the public's perception of scientific advances.
+- Apply the scientific method to analyze the natural world. - Explain the difference between a scientific theory and "theories" in everyday life. - Evaluate the science supporting scientific concepts and compare them to how they are depicted in media.

+- Analyze and articulate the controversies surrounding certain scientific topics. - Analyze how media contribute to the public's perception of scientific advances.